AnnaKalygina/VisualColoc/README.md

 - Python 3.4 or later
 - Image J Fiji or any other kind of software that allows particle detection or coordinate identification

-The code uses 2 or more CSV files with particle coordinates as input files.
+The code uses 2 or more CSV files with particle coordinates as input data.
 For this project ImageJ Fiji software was used to manually find and indentify postions of particles, the coordinates were saved in 2 CSV files corresponding to each particle type.
-CSV files are preferrably ro be stored in the same folder as the EM image analysed.
+CSV files are preferrably to be stored in the same folder as the EM image analysed.

+# Quick Start